Operational guide and checklist

 Enhanced hygiene measures should be a key plank of workplace-specific measures to create a safe working environment, including:

 - promote good hand hygiene for all staff, volunteers and visitors.
-Ensure that adequate facilities are readily available for hand hygiene, including handwashing facilities that are adequately stocked and alcohol based hand rub (ABHR) at key areas, including entry and exit points, reception desk, staff break areas, and PCs/study areas.
+Ensure that adequate facilities are readily available for hand hygiene, including handwashing facilities that are adequately stocked and alcohol based hand rub (ABHR) at key areas, including entry and exit points, reception desk, staff break areas, PCs/study areas, in home delivery vehicles, and on mobile libraries.
 Employees, volunteers and visitors should be encouraged to use these facilities when entering and exiting the library.

 - provide a separate location for returning books so they can be quarantined.
 Public Health Scotland have advised that books should be quarantined for 72 hours upon return to the library.
 The amount of infectious virus on any contaminated surface is likely to have decreased significantly after this time.
 Libraries should develop quarantine procedures for returned books and resources.
 Book drops and book trolleys can be used as they are easy for staff to wheel into a dedicated quarantine area and can be easily labelled.

 - consider discouraging the handling of books by users, for example through different display methods, new signage or the rotation and quarantine of high-touch stock.
-Ensure that adequate facilities for hand hygiene are available throughout the premises.
+Ensure that adequate facilities for hand hygiene are available throughout the premises and in any vehicles used.

 - demand for IT equipment may increase due to the increased number of people seeking work and benefits.
 Libraries should manage the risk by moving computers two metres apart and/or installing screens.
 Libraries should consider providing appointments for access to IT equipment, with space between appointments to allow for the cleaning of work areas and equipment between users.
+At levels 2 and 3 we highly recommend that access to PCs is provided on a pre-booked basis only.
 Asking users to sanitise their hands on entering and leaving the building and cleaning the desk or PC after use will reduce the risk of transmission.
 Self-service photocopiers, scanners and printers should have their touch-points cleaned between users and, if possible, should be restricted to staff use to limit the number of people touching the control pads and therefore reducing the risk.
 These should be cleaned regularly by staff in line with risk assessments.

 - ensure environmental cleaning is done regularly.
-Clean and disinfect frequently touched objects and surfaces (e.g. telephones, keyboards, handles, desks, etc.) at least twice daily.
+Clean and disinfect frequently touched objects and surfaces (e.g. telephones, keyboards, handles, desks, steering wheels, etc.) at least twice daily.
 Ensure that regular detergent cleaning schedules and procedures are in place using a product which is active against bacteria and viruses.
 Minimise the use of touchpoints throughout the library, including exploring where possible how digital processes, such as self-issue, may replace the need for face-to-face interactions.
-Asking visitors to sanitise their hands on entering and leaving the building and cleaning the screens will reduce the risk of transmission.
+Asking visitors to sanitise their hands on entering and leaving the building or mobile library, and cleaning the screens will reduce the risk of transmission.
+In particular in level 2/3, consider set cleaning times between bookings for PC usage.

 - consider the risk posed by physical newspapers and magazines.
 The virus can survive on any contaminated surface for up to 72 hours which will impact the ability to offer daily newspapers to users.
 Libraries should consider encouraging use of their digital offering and offering physical newspapers and magazines again only once we enter later phases of the route map.